intentaware/magneto/README.md

 fab live setup_magneto
 ```

+*THIS COMMAND TAKES A LOT OF TIME WHEN YOU RUN IT THE FIRST TIME*

 npm install read package.json, while bower install reads bower.json.

 Congatulations, if no error has occured, Supporting Libraries and tools should be with you now.